andreina-covi/TestEvoViz/README.md

  - `populationSize:`.
 Positive integer number greater than 1.
 Be careful of using high values.
  - `mutationRate:`.
 Positive number greater than 0 and less than 1.
 By default the value is 1/3.

- ## Experiment
+ ## Experiment (Task 1 & Task 2)

- For replicating the experiments shown in the paper:
+ For replicating the experiments showed in the paper:
   1. Open the image Pharo (described below)
   2. Execute the code that appears in the image (use the green play button or Inspect command, described previously).